rwxrob/zet/20211117093311/README.md

 I shared my initial impressions about Rust on YouTube casually and had an entire Reddit post dedicated to personally attacks against me.
-The fact that they turned to Reddit for the attack saves tons about this community all by itself.
+The fact that they turned to Reddit for the attack says tons about this community all by itself.
 Most don't even know what Usenet even is, and still think that is a good thing.